camenduru/FasterCache/README.md

 - **CogVideoX**

-    For inference on CogVideoX-2B, run the following command:
+    For single-GPU or multi-GPU batched inference on CogVideoX-2B, run the following command:
     ```
     bash scripts/cogvideox/fastercache_sample_cogvideox.sh
+    ```

+    For multi-GPU inference on CogVideoX-2B, run the following command:
+    ```
+    bash scripts/cogvideox/fastercache_sample_cogvideox_multi_device.sh
     ```

     For inference on CogVideoX-5B, run the following command: